|Campus setting||Contact the university / college|

 Our student rooms are equipped with extra long twin beds.
 The beds have frames that raise the mattress creating a loft or bunked bed if desired.
 Rooms have a closet, dresser, desk, and chair for each student in the room.
 All student rooms have computer network hookups that offer access to the Internet and e-mail.
 Each residence hall has a formal lounge, piano, recreation room, computer room, laundry facilities, kitchen and vending machines.

 In addition to traditional residence halls, upper-class students have the option of residing in one of our 19 honor houses located on the periphery of the campus.
 Ten houses participate in service projects associated with volunteer organizations in the Northfield and St. Olaf Communities.
 Nine houses provide a unique environment for diversity awareness or immersion in a foreign language.
 Residents in the language houses speak the language their house represents; French, German, Norwegian, Russian, Spanish, Japanese, Chinese, and more.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 2 Computer Science and IT 1 Creative Arts & Design 1 Health and Medicine 1 Humanities & Social Sciences 3 Sports Science 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 2 Computer Science, IT 1 Creative Arts & Design 1 Health and Medicine 1 Humanities & Social Sciences 3 Sports Science 1

 Be the first one!